Astrapsoukos' Spell for the Favor of Hermes

 Give Thou: business, favor, elegance, prosperity,

-to [a certain one][6] and to his/her work.
+to [a certain one][6] and to

 Now!
 Now!
 Quickly!
 Quickly!